Nick Falk

 Biosketch

 I grew up in Chatsworth, a neighborhood of Los Angeles.
 I attended UC Davis for my undergraduate where I graduated with degrees in Atmospheric Science and Mathematics.
 While at Davis, I was involved in research with Ian Faloona, Matthew Igel, and Adele Igel.
 For my Masters Thesis, I simulated over 11,000 idealized cold pool collisions to understand how different tested parameters (such as the starting distance between the cold pools) influence the chance that the collision initiates new convection.
 I also ran the CAMP2Ex Forecast-Like simulations (quicklooks can be viewed here).
-My current research involves analyzing observed CAMP2Ex, C3LOUD-EX, and BACS cold pools.
-I am also a member of the drones and sondes team for the BACS field campaign!
+I was also a member of the drones and sondes team for the BACS field campaign.
+My current research focuses on understanding the propagation speeds of cold pools observed during CAMP2Ex, C3LOUD-EX, and BACS along with the propagation speeds of simulated cold pools.
 Outside of work and classes, I like to run, hike, practice piano, and read about history.

 Education